codesilva/codesilva.github.io/_drafts/opencode-your-local-alternative-to-claude-code.md

 opencode auth login
 ```

 It is possible to connect to Anthropic models used by Claude Code.
-In this case, just select "Anthropic" as the provider, and provide the API key.
+In this case, select "Anthropic" as the provider, and provide the API key.

 You can try any other [Provider available](https://opencode.ai/docs/providers/).
 There are a couple of them.

 ## Final Thoughts

-I just started exploring OpenCode, but so far I'm impressed with its capabilities and flexibility.
-Here I demonstrated how to configure it to work with Ollama and local models, but there are many other possibilities like agents, MCP, ACP, formatting, and more.
+I've just started exploring OpenCode, and so far, I'm impressed with its capabilities and flexibility.
+Here, I demonstrated how to configure it to work with Ollama and local models, but there are many other possibilities, like agents, MCP, ACP, formatting, and more.

 If you're looking for a local alternative to Claude Code, give OpenCode a try.
 It's open-source, provider-agnostic, and has a growing community.
 Happy coding!